AllStarLink/ASL3-Manual/docs/adv-topics/autopatch.md

 exten => _1NXXNXXXXXX,2,Congestion
 ```

-The peer stanza you insert in **iax.conf** or **sip.conf** should preferably be
+The peer stanza you insert in **iax.conf** or **sip.conf** should
-provided by your VOIP provider.
-You'll want to use the stanza they identify for
+preferably be provided by your VOIP provider.
+You'll want to use the stanza
+they identify for performing outgoing connections.
+The SIP module has been
+removed from ASL3 and one must now use PJSIP.
+A nonoperational example
-performing outgoing connections.
-A nonoperational example of an iax2 peer stanza
-looks like this:
+of an iax2 peer stanza looks like this:
 ```
 [peername]
 type=peer